fedetammaro/SimpleTodoApp/README.md

 A GitHub repository is also required for Continuous Integration on GitHub Workflows, if you want to execute remotely tests, code coverage with Coveralls and code quality analysis with SonarCloud; otherwise, all tests, mutation testing and JaCoCo code coverage can also be executed locally during the Maven build.
 To execute code quality analysis locally, a [SonarQube](https://www.sonarqube.org/downloads/) installation is required and the plugin must be configured accordingly (more details on the [official documentation](https://docs.sonarqube.org/latest/)).

 ### How to setup a MongoDB docker container with a replica set
-Since a MongoDB database with transactions support is required to try the application, here are the steps needed to setup a working MongoDB instance with its replica set, implying a Docker and Docker Compose are already installed.
+Since a MongoDB database with transactions support is required to try the application, here are the steps needed to setup a working MongoDB instance with its replica set, implying Docker and Docker Compose are already installed.

  1. `docker pull mongo:latest` to download the latest MongoDB docker image
  2. `docker-compose up` to create the MongoDB docker container instances, place them on the same Docker network and configure the replica set with a Javascript configuration script (init.js), launched right after the initialization of the secondary node (more details in the project report)

 Now the replica set has been initialized and configured and the application can be started.
-The replica set URl to pass to the application will be `mongodb://localhost:27017`, since the primary node.
+The replica set URl to pass to the application will be `mongodb://mongo-primary:27017`.

 ## Build with Maven
 - `mvn clean verify` to simply run all tests